-Before an Authorising Officer signs a form, he/she must:-
+Before an Authorising Officer signs a form, they must:

-- be mindful of the requirements policy & procedures document; the training provided by the Council and any other guidance issued, from time to time, by the Assistant Director Democratic & Regulatory Services on such matters; - (b) satisfy his/herself that the RIPA authorisation is:- - (i) in accordance with the law; - (ii) necessary in the circumstances of the particular case for the prevention or detection of crime or for preventing disorder; and - (iii) proportionate to what it seeks to achieve. - (c) in assessing whether or not the proposed surveillance is proportionate, consider other appropriate means of gathering the information.
+- (a) be mindful of the requirements policy & procedures document; the training provided by the council and any other guidance issued, from time to time, by the Corporate Director of Governance on such matters; - (b) satisfy themselves that the RIPA authorisation is:- - (i) in accordance with the law; - (ii) necessary in the circumstances of the particular case for the prevention or detection of crime or for preventing disorder; and - (iii) proportionate to what it seeks to achieve.

+- (c) in assessing whether or not the proposed surveillance is proportionate, consider other appropriate means of gathering the information.
 The less intrusive method will be considered proportionate by the courts.
-Furthermore, the level of surveillance must be proportionate to the offence or disorder under investigation or for which a prosecution is sought. - (d) take into account the risk of intrusion into the privacy of persons other then the specified subject of the surveillance (collateral intrusion).
-Measures must be taken wherever practicable to avoid or minimise (so far as is possible) collateral intrusion and the matter may be an aspect of determining the level of proportionality; - (e) set a date for a review of the authorisation and ensure that a review takes place no later than that date; - (f) obtain a Unique Reference Number (URN) for the application as follows:-.
+Furthermore, the level of surveillance must be proportionate to the offence or disorder under investigation or for which a prosecution is sought. - (d) take into account the risk of intrusion into the privacy of persons other than the specified subject of the surveillance (collateral intrusion).
+Measures must be taken wherever practicable to avoid or minimise (so far as is possible) collateral intrusion and the matter may be an aspect of determining the level of proportionality; - (e) set a date for a review of the authorisation and ensure that a review takes place no later than that date; - (f) obtain a Unique Reference Number (URN) for the application as follows: